Have you tried …

 - Other breastfeeding mums find that their baby’s symptoms improve if they avoid eating certain foods (citrus fruit, chocolate, coffee/tea etc.), or dairy products.
 See: Food and Reflux.

-- Bottle-feeding mums may like to try alternative formulas.
+- Bottle-feeding mums may like to try an alternative to standard cow’s milk based formula.
 (Please discuss which formula to choose with your Health Professional (doctor, Well Child Provider or dietician) or phone Nutricia on 0800 258 268 to speak to a Dietician).)

 - Bland foods only when introducing solids?